openedx/edx-documentation/en_us/shared/course_features/cohorts/cohorted_courseware.rst

 addition have associated that content group with one or more cohorts, then those cohorts will see the designated content.

-For an example of using content groups to create cohort-specific courseware, see :ref:`Cohorted Courseware Example`.
+For an example of using content groups to create cohort-specific course content, see :ref:`Cohorted Courseware Example`.

 .. _Creating Content Groups: